37. Song No. 215: “All the Wars,” Aloha

 I wouldn’t have sat down with this song and explored the nuances of its terrain without reshuffling my musical library letting it be more than just set dressing stabilizing an album that, honestly, I love because it reminds me of an album I love slightly more.
 Not much from Here Comes Everyone really stood out as an individual song before, and there is something magical about rediscovering something you’ve loved for a decade and a half.
 It’s a magic that defies language, because some things just need to be felt.

 And tell me that “I’m alive / After a time / Of riots and rides” and “They could have snapped but they showed you mercy” aren’t some of the most hopeful thoughts this bleak-as-fuck timeline needs right now.
-I think more people actively respecting the delicacy of life and how lucky we are to be here for however long we have would do wonders for society.
+More people actively respecting the delicacy of life and how lucky we are to be here for however long we have would, I think, do wonders for society.